Confirm you are Discharged from Bankruptcy

 How to check you are Discharged from Bankruptcy

 The fact that you do not receive written confirmation that you have been discharged from Bankruptcy is nothing to worry about.
 In general it is not needed.
-However what if you want something for your own peace of mind?
+However you can request a Discharge Certificate if you want one.

-The e-mail address to use is: Discharge.Queries@insolvency.gov.uk.
+The e-mail address to use to request a Discharge Certificate is: Discharge.Queries@insolvency.gov.uk.
 You will need to include the following details in your e-mail:

 - Your full name